GamesCreatorsClub/GCCPiWarsBlog/posts/2019/02/28/making-satellite-pies.md

 ### Problem Sorted

-Fortunately it is just a couple of hours or printing (if that much) which solved the problem.
-Interesting thing is that the new print has similar error but far less announced.
+Fortunately it is just a couple of hours of printing (if that much) which solved the problem.
+Interesting thing is that the new print has a similar error but far less announced.